Jasonmk47/Sheng-ji/README.md

 Getting started

-Download Meteor
+-Download Meteor

-Download node
+-Download node

-meteor npm install
+-meteor npm install

-Type the command 'meteor' in the parent folder to start the server.
+-Type the command 'meteor' in the parent folder to start the server.

-Make 4 users.
-(Sign up - Sign out repeatedly)
+-Make 4 users (Sign up - Sign out repeatedly)
-You will see the users appear in a list.
+-You will see the users appear in a list.
-Click create a game.
-As of now, the game creation always takes the first 4 users in the db You will see the gameID appear in the list
-Click start game
-The list should disappear and the first game in the db will be loaded.
-ALl your cards should be listed If you click on the cards (like on the text) they are queued so the submit button calls game functionality on them.
-This needs to be animated.
+-Select them and click create a game, the play order will be in the order you selected them.
+-Select the game that just appeared and click start game -Clicking on the cards selects them and plays when the submit button is clicked

 DB management